Welcome to Peter's Homepage, Pilgrim!

 Blogging

 I used to keep a "blog" back in 1998.
 I called it a "journal" since there was no word "blog" back then.
 In fact, I don't really know anybody who was keeping a public diary that long ago.
 Not that I was the first blogger, but there certainly weren't many people doing it back then.
-I eventually lost interest, and since then, blogging has become popular.
-I recently took an interest in it again, mainly in an attempt to become proficient at PHP and SQL.
-But it's fun to keep one too.
-My blog, Peetblog, is here.
-Please use it; I need to stress test the code.
-If anyone wants to use Peetblog, please let me know.
-I also wrote large portions of a very good blogger called Wheatblog.
+I eventually lost interest, however I became interested in writing blogging software: I wrote large sections of a really snazzy blog called Wheatblog.

 Motorcycles and Cars